-It is a miserable, cold dreich Autumn day in Berlin.
-I’m looking back at pictures from a summer of travel like no other.
+It is a miserable, cold dreich day in Berlin.
+I’m looking back at pictures from last summer, a summer of travel like no other when life seem to back to normal almost.
 I’m time travelling again, as one does in moments of strife.
 I’m wishing myself back to the start of the journey from Dresden where I was about to jump on the S-Bahn train heading to Radebeul, heart of Germany’s smallest wine region- Saxony.

 There are a number of ways to discover the region, depending on the time of the year and how much time you have on hand.
 You can tackle the route through individual legs, circular walks, or go for the whole distance.
 We started in the middle with Radebeul, at the gates of Saxony’s gorgeous baroque capital, Dresden.